Shafique Ahmed Siddique: Career

 Siddique joined the University of Dhaka in 1974 and subsequently completed a second master's in finance from Southampton University.
-He was promoted to assistant professor in 1986 and completed his Phd from Brunel University.
-From 1988 to 1992, he taught at the Brunel University as an assistant professor.
+He was promoted to assistant professor in 1986 and completed his PhD from Brunel University.
+From 1988 to 1992, he taught at Universiti Brunei Darussalam as an assistant professor.
 He was promoted to associate professor in 1993.

 In 2004, Siddique filed a defamation suit against Motiur Rahman Rentu over his book, Amar Fashi Chai.
-In April 2007, a Dhaka court issued a verdict in favor of Siddique and awarded him 10 million taka in damages.
+In April 2007, a Dhaka court issued a verdict in favour of Siddique and awarded him 10 million taka in damages.
 After failing to get the compensation, Siddique filed a case seeking the confiscation of Rentu's properties on 10 August 2007.

 Siddique is the founder chairperson of Bangladesh University of Business and Technology.
-He is the former chairperson of the governing body of Dhaka Commerce College and the founding secretary of Bangabandhu Memorial Trust.
+He was the chairperson of the governing body of Dhaka Commerce College and the founding secretary of Bangabandhu Memorial Trust.
 He had previously served as the chairperson of Dhaka University's Bureau of Business Research.
-He is the vice-chairperson of Association of Private Universities of Bangladesh.
+He was also the vice-chairperson of Association of Private Universities of Bangladesh.

 Personal life

-Siddique is married to Sheikh Rehana in 1977 in London, sister of current Prime Minister Sheikh Hasina.
-Sheikh Hasina, who was at the time exiled in New Delhi, could not attend the wedding due to lack of travel fund.
-The couple blessed with a son, Radwan Mujib Siddiq, was born on 21 May 1980 and two daughters, Tulip Rizwana Siddiq, member of British parliament, and Azmina Siddiq, consultant at Control Risks in London.
+Siddique married Sheikh Rehana in 1977 in London, sister of Prime Minister Sheikh Hasina.
+The couple have a son and two daughters, one of whom is Tulip Rizwana Siddiq.

 On 18 February 2016, Siddique described a string of 35 cases against Mafuz Anam, editor of The Daily Star, as "too much" while on BanglaVision.